Jinwen-XU/homework/README.md

 ### How to install this package

-If you are using TeX Live 2024 or newer, or the most recent version of MikTeX, then this package should already be included, and you don't need to do anything.
+If you are using TeX Live 2024 or newer, or the most recent version of MiKTeX, then this package should already be included, and you don't need to do anything.

 Otherwise, you need to check for package update to see if you can receive it.
 In case not, you can always go to [the CTAN page](https://ctan.org/pkg/homework) to download the `.zip` file with all related files included.